dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 :::image type="content" source="media/setup-tooling/create-test-projects-template.png" lightbox="media/setup-tooling/create-test-projects-template.png" alt-text="A screenshot of Visual Studio displaying the option to create a test project.":::

-For more information, see [Testing .NET Aspire apps](testing.md).
+For more information, see [Testing .NET Aspire projects](testing.md).

 :::zone-end
 :::zone pivot="vscode"

 ## Visual Studio Code tooling

-You can use Visual Studio Code, in conjunction with the [C# Dev Kit extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit), to create and develop .NET Aspire apps.
-To create a new .NET Aspire app in Visual Studio Code, select the **Create .NET Project** button in the **Explorer** view, then select one of the .NET Aspire templates:
+You can use Visual Studio Code, in conjunction with the [C# Dev Kit extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit), to create and develop .NET Aspire projects.
+To create a new .NET Aspire project in Visual Studio Code, select the **Create .NET Project** button in the **Explorer** view, then select one of the .NET Aspire templates:

 :::image type="content" source="media/setup-tooling/vscode-create-project.png" lightbox="media/setup-tooling/vscode-create-project.png" alt-text="A screenshot showing how to create a new .NET Aspire project in Visual Studio Code.":::